yizichangyin/home-assistant_ugreen-nas/README.md

 The setup procedure shown in this repository enables Home Assistant to read data from a UGOS-based UGreen NAS.
 It keeps UGOS completely untouched - no additional tools will be installed on the NAS; we will just use what is already there.

-The process involves two steps:<br/>1) Obtain an individual token for authentication (the rather complicated part).<br/>2) Configure Home Assistant for frequent data polling by utilizing the standard HA REST integration (simple).
+The process involves two steps:<br/>1) Obtain an individual token for authentication (the rather complicated part; reworked to make it more easy).<br/>2) Configure Home Assistant for frequent data polling by utilizing the standard HA REST integration (simple).

-For step 1, a dedicated shell script will take care of the complicated token generation process.
-You only need to input some general parameters like NAS IP or user name.
+~~For step 1, a dedicated shell script will take care of the complicated token generation process.
+You only need to input some general parameters like NAS IP or user name.~~

+I found out how to find the token from a NAS GUI browser session, so it is now way easier to get.
+So, the entire setup procedure shouldn't take you more than 10 minutes, if you know your way around in HA.

 ## The story behind